stat545ubc-2023/assignment-b3-hhauch/README.md

 ## Assignment B4: Antibiotic Use in Livestock Shiny App Discription :pill:

 For Assignment B4 I created a new Shiny App from **scratch**.
-The purpose of this app is to allow users to explore the Antibiotic Use in Livestock Data Set and to see antibiotic use in multiple countries and the trends in antibiotic use in livestock.
-The dataset is from owid-datasets and is comprised of multiple sources.
-                           Primarly the European Commision and Van Boeckel et al.
+The purpose of this app is to allow users to explore the Antibiotic Use in Livestock Data Set and to see antibiotic use in multiple countries and the trends in antibiotic use in livestock by year and country.
+The data set is from owid-datasets and is comprised of multiple sources: Primarly the European Commision and Van Boeckel et al.

 The Shiny app can be accessed [here](https://hannahhauch.shinyapps.io/AssignmentB4/).